OriginCodeAcademy/Cohort12/Lecture/02-javascript-fundamentals/slides.md

 Arithmetic operations are always evaluated in a specific order, called the order of operations.

-The PEMDAS acronym is an easy way to remember the order of operations for almost all programming languages:
+The PEMDAS acronym is an easy way to remember the order of operations for almost all programming languages.

 ---